Family Christmas: Kroenke's Rams route Walton-Penner's Broncos, 51-14

 It was 31-3 Rams with 1:06 left in the half.

-Wilson had a rough day, as he was picked off three times -- besides his f0irst two possessions of the game, he had the team in scoring position to open the second half but he threw late to tight end Greg Dulcich in the end zone and as the pass hung up, Rams cornerback Jalen Ramsey recovered in time for the drive-killing interception.
+Wilson had arguably his worst game since joining the Broncos as he was picked off three times -- besides his first two possessions of the game, he had the team in scoring position to open the second half but he threw late to tight end Greg Dulcich in the end zone and as the pass hung up, Rams cornerback Jalen Ramsey recovered in time for the drive-killing interception.

-The Broncos play at Kansas City -- a team they haven't beaten in 14 straight games over 7 1/2 years -- next Sunday at Arrowhead Stadium.
-Then it's home against the Los Angeles Chargers to win up the regular season.
+The Broncos do play next at Kansas City next Sunday.
+Then it's home against the Los Angeles Chargers to wind up the regular season.

+And then CEO Greg Penner is expected to make some significant changes.

 PHOTOS | Broncos at Rams